 Unfortunately, giving a recorded statement to the other driver’s insurance company can be a mistake.
-If you’re wondering, “Should I give an Insurance Statement After a Car Accident?”, be cautious and consider the potential consequences.
+If you’re wondering, “Should I give an Insurance Statement After a Car Accident?”, be cautious and consider the potential consequences before giving any statement to the adjuster about a car accident.

 First, other than determining what exactly occurred in the crash, there is no rule or requirement that the injured person provide a recorded statement to the adverse insurance company.